TEACH Grant/Loan Program

 If you receive a TEACH Grant but do not complete the required teaching service, as explained above, you will be required to repay the grants as a Federal Direct Unsubsidized Loan, with interest charged from the date of each TEACH Grant disbursement.

-If you are interested in learning more about the TEACH Grant Program, you should contact the financial aid office at the college where you will be enrolled.
-Disclaimer
+If you are interested in learning more about the TEACH Grant Program, you should contact the financial aid office.

 This fact sheet provides a preliminary summary of the TEACH Grant Program based on the College Cost Reduction and Access Act of 2007.
 The information in this document is subject to change and is not binding on the Department of Education.